ArendJan/mirte-documentation/doc/mirte_development.rst

 You can now access the web interface on http://localhost:4000.
 Since this is running locally on your machine.
 Not everything might be working (eg. the connection to ROS).
-You can therefore also build the frontend locally and upload it to the robot:
+You can therefore also build the front-end locally and upload it to the robot:

 .. code-block:: bash